mapbox/mapboxgl-jupyter/docs/viz.md

-data | GeoJSON Feature Collection or JSON Join-Data | 'points.geojson' vector_url | optional property to define vector data source (supported for basic MapViz, CircleViz, GraduatedCircleViz, HeatmapViz, ChoroplethViz, LinestringViz) | 'mapbox://mapbox.mapbox-terrain-v2' vector_layer_name | property to define target layer of vector source | 'contour' vector_join_property | property to aid in determining color for styling vector layer | 'ele' data_join_property | property of json data to use as link to vector features | 'elevation' disable_data_join | optional property to switch off default data-join technique using vector layer and JSON join-data; also determines if a layer filter based on joined data is applied to features in vector layer | False access_token | Mapbox GL JS access token. | 'pk.abc123'
+data | GeoJSON Feature Collection or JSON Join-Data | 'points.geojson' vector_url | optional property to define vector data source (supported for basic MapViz, CircleViz, GraduatedCircleViz, HeatmapViz, ChoroplethViz, LinestringViz) | 'mapbox://mapbox.mapbox-terrain-v2' vector_layer_name | property to define target layer of vector source | 'contour' vector_join_property | property of features in vector tile data to use as link to joined json data | 'ele' data_join_property | property of json data to use as link to vector features | 'elevation' disable_data_join | optional property to switch off default data-join technique using vector layer and JSON join-data; also determines if a layer filter based on joined data is applied to features in vector layer | False access_token | Mapbox GL JS access token. | 'pk.abc123'